-Director Keith Walsh walks us, quite literally, through the streets of Dublin and through the events of that day.
-Parallels were drawn with the past and present, seamlessly stitching that day 100 years ago to November 21st, 2020.
+Director Keith Walsh walks us, quite literally, through the streets of Dublin through the events of that day.
+Parallels were drawn with the past and present, seamlessly stitching that day 100 years ago to November 21, 2020.

 All of this was reinforced by extensive access to archived footage of Croke Park, IRA members of the time and the War of Independence.

 The dark, ominous music perforated the entire programme, setting a tone of dread and apprehension and accelerating in the moments of conflict.